 They knew what he meant to me.
 They knew that I would move heaven and earth to be there, endure every stare and whisper and glare and twisted arm and demand that my very presence was a scandal that had no place there.
 They knew that he mattered to me, by then, more than they did.

 I found out about his death because my brother called me the day it happened.
 They hoped to keep his death secret from me until after the funeral.
 My presence would be disruptive and scandalous, they said.
 They begged me not to come.
 I despaired as the tight budget and tighter timeline made sure we couldn’t go.
 I rose in triumph when the world turned around and made it possible anyway.

 I stayed away for two years.
 I shuffled my family onto a second, neglected profile so that my controversial opinions and radical vulnerability would no longer embarrass them.
 I missed his twilight out of fear, poverty, and consideration.

 I did not miss the funeral.

 They were horrified.
 They removed us from the wake.
 They got chewed out by the rest of the family over how awful their proposed solution for their own fears was.
 They got over it.
 They watched me and Ania mourn in peace and approximate acceptance for the rest of the service, even the fire-and-brimstone parts.
 They learned that I will not be denied.

 I whispered to him: I wish I could have been here for you.
 I couldn’t come before.
 I’m here now.
 Your three grandkids are all here.
 We made it.
 We’re here for you.

 I laid royal Poinciana flowers on him.
-This tree is a symbol of the islands and an icon of the homeland he did not live to see freed from the autocracy he battled.
+This tree is a symbol of the islands and an icon of the homeland he dearly missed.
 My people call it flamboyán, the flamboyant tree.

 I think he would have appreciated that.